tommekuuh/Demo-bot/README.md

-# NLP with Dispatch
+# NLP with Dispatch cleaned

 Chatbot based on the NLP with Dispatch bot sample v4 with 3 knowledge bases

-This template is modified so it can work with multiple knowledge bases to enble routing of users input.
+This template is modified so it can work with multiple dutch QNA knowledge bases and LUIS for language understanding.

 ### Prerequisites